Health Science Campus

 The fellow spends another 10% of time performing inpatient clinical work at The Coghlin Rehabilitation Hospital; occasional consults come from the acute hospital.
 Mostly assessments are conducted, although there is the opportunity for individual psychotherapy.
 Supervisors for this work include Haines, Kane, Farrell, Suico, and Rizk.

-Another 10% of time is devoted to outpatient clinics (Movement Disorders/Parkinson’s Disease, Epilepsy) that are run through the Department of Neurology at UTMC.
-Supervisors for these clinics include Haines, McSweeny, Wynkoop, Elmer, and Ali.
-Another outpatient clinic fellow may participate in is the Advanced Heart Failure Clinic through the Department of Surgery at UTMC.
-Supervisors for this clinic is Haines.
+Another 10% of time is devoted to outpatient clinics (Movement Disorders/Parkinson’s Disease) that are run through the Department of Neurology at UTMC.
+Supervisors for these clinics include Haines, McSweeny, Wynkoop, and Elmer.
+Another outpatient clinic that the fellow may participate in is the Advanced Heart Failure Clinic through the Department of Surgery at UTMC.
+Supervisor for this clinic is Haines.

 Another 10% of time is split between didactics/coursework, research opportunities, and supervising others.
 Fellows have the opportunity to work on research projects with extant databases (e.g., Movement Disorders Clinic data or outpatient neuropsychological data).
 Primary supervisor is Wynkoop.
 There is a potential, if the fellow has interest, to participate in research with individuals housed in the Department of Psychology on the Main Campus.
 The goal is for the fellow to have one publication or presentation upon graduation from the fellowship.
 With regard to supervising others, graduate students from the Department of Psychology occasionally participate in a neuropsychology rotation at UTMC and the fellow provides supervision to these students.